Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Recommended by Leah from Yoder Toter Blog

 Mt.
 Wellington (officially kunanyi) stands nearly 1271 meters (4170 feet) over the city of Hobart, Tasmania.
-The views from the summit must be on every Australia Bucket List!
+The views from the summit make a great day trip and should be on every Australia Bucket List!

 Temperatures and road conditions at the summit can be much different than Hobart.
 Make sure you are prepared with warm clothing.
 Check the weather before leaving downtown.